AditiRai17/Summer-Internship---IITP/Proposal.md

 - **Tools**: Docker, custom simulation scripts

 ## Conclusion
-By implementing these goals and plans with the specified technology stack, Defendify aims to provide a robust, real-time cybersecurity solution that ensures the safety and compliance of organizational IT infrastructure.
+By implementing these goals and plans with the specified technology stack, Defendify aims to provide a robust, real-time cybersecurity solution that ensures a 360° shield for organizations.